spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/14-noc-ui.md

   `Conjunction - Condition - Operator - Value`

-* You can add more than one custom filter simultaneously, and they work together with the `conjunction` added.
+* You can add more than one custom filter simultaneously, and they work together with the chosen conjunction.

 <br />
 <InfoBox>